demirantay/notebook/compsci/devops/unix-shell/advanced-cheatsheet.md

 - `hostname` -- Prints out you the host name
 - `w-who-whoami` -- Prints out the users currently logged in, last login dates ... etc.
 - `uptime` -- Prints out how long the system have been open
+- `whereis` -- locate the binary, source, and manual page files for a command
+- `which` -- locate a command
+- `locate` -- list files in databases that match a pattern
 - `dmidecode -t <hardware>` --  Shows you the information about the hardware.
 - `fdisk -l` -- Shows you the disk information of your system
 - `df -h` -- Shows you a detailed information of disk space usage.
 Without the -h option it looks really bad
 - `du` -- shows you the disk usage of the subdirectories of the dir where this command is ran
+- `free` -- Display amount of free and used memory in the system
 - `hdparm <disk>` -- Shows you information about the targeted disk e.g. `sda` ... etc.
 - `modinfo lsmod` -- Lists you the kernel modules
 - `modinfo <module>` -- Shows you information about a single module of the kernel